-All mountain roads and roads in the interior of Iceland have a surface of loose gravel.
+All mountain roads, largely applied to those in the interior of Iceland, have a gravel surface.
 The same applies to large sections of the national highway, which also has long stretches of asphalt.
-The surface on the gravel roads is often loose, especially along the sides of the roads, so one should drive carefully and slow down whenever approaching an oncoming car.
+The surface of the gravel roads are often loose, especially along the sides, so one should always drive carefully here, slowing down whenever an oncoming car approaches.

 The general speed limit is 50 km/h in urban areas, 80 km/h on gravel roads in rural areas, and 90 km/h on asphalt roads.